Chief Security Officer (CSO)

 The CSO is responsible for both physical and digital security posture.
 CSO frequently look after business continuity planning, loss and fraud prevention, and privacy matters.
 They need to have a broad skill base otherwise it would be challenging to overcome organizational inertia to deliver on that vision.
 CSOs say a holistically trained security get-together can deliver better security at an economical cost.
 They are heading under Enterprise Risk Management with other groups as CSOs desire an enterprise view of operational risk.

-Let us now discuss the roles, responsibilities, skill requirements and other beneficial about the CSOs.
+Let us now discuss the roles, responsibilities, skill requirements, and other beneficial about the CSO.

 Responsibilities of Chief Security Officers